aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Clear PivotTable's data and formatting
+Clear data and formatting of PivotTable view.

 **Remarks**